Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/about.md

 <h3>Structure of the reporting platform</h3>

-The platform is organised in goals, indicator groups and postulates, and their respective indicators (figure 1).
+The platform is organised in goals, indicator fields and postulates, and their respective indicators (figure 1).
 Every four years the Federal Government reviews the strategy and its indicators.
 The strategy is modified if required, and indicators are i.e. replaced or new ones added.

 <br>
 <img src="https://nachhaltige-entwicklung-deutschland.github.io/open-sdg-site-starter//assets/img/about/en/dnsTargetPage.png" alt="Figure 1: Structure of the dnsTargetPage pages" class="responsiveImg">